pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 to stop at one DMZ.
 Because the DMZ network can be completely virtual, additional physical NICs are not required.
 For example, a virtual mail server could be put in one DMZ and a virtual web server in another.
-Then, by connecting them through pfSense with virtual NICs, all access between the DMZs may be controlled.
+Then, by connecting them through the pfSense VM with virtual NICs, all access between the DMZs may be controlled.
 In addition, if one server is compromised, access to any of the others will be more difficult.

 That's not to say that a DMZ can't also be connected to a real physical network as well.
-It may be desirable to connect a game console or video/music server behind pfSense but not have it directly connected to the LAN.
+It may be desirable to connect a game console or video/music server behind the pfSense VM but not have it directly connected to the LAN.
 To accomplish that, connect a physical NIC to the ESX system and attach it as a DMZ.

 Creating the DMZ network
 ~~~~~~~~~~~~~~~~~~~~~~~~